 The Echo comes preloaded with apps that allow you to use the pen as a calculator, translator and stock ticker.
 You can also use the pen to compose music with the paper piano app.
-You can also purchase additional apps with categories that range from entertainment to education.
-For example, an Amino Acids app helps you learn how to draw and name three-dimensional amino acids while a Guitar app allows you to play the guitar on a drawn fret board.
+There are additional apps available, too, with categories that range from entertainment to education.

 You have the choice between three different storage capacities: 2GB, 4GB and 8GB.
 The 8GB model can hold 800 hours of pencasts.
-That's over a month of continuous pencasts!
 However, this much storage is necessary if you download dozens of apps.

-Additional accessories are available for the pen as well, such as earphones with binaural microphones that provide better depth in your recorded audio.
+Additional accessories are available for the pen, such as earphones with binaural microphones that provide better depth in your recorded audio.
 This is great for recording in large lecture halls.
 It also moves the microphone away from the pen, which eliminates unwanted noise that the pen's microphone picks up, like when you reposition your hand or if you write aggressively on the paper.

-If you're still lost or frustrated, Livescribe provides excellent online support that includes frequently asked questions and tutorials.
+If you need extra help, Livescribe provides excellent online support that includes frequently asked questions and tutorials.
 Also, you can create an account on the Livescribe website where you can communicate with a Livescribe helpdesk technician or an individual in customer support.

 The Livescribe Echo Smartpen allows you to take comprehensive notes by synchronizing recorded audio to your written notes.
 In addition, the ability to download a wide-range of apps allows you to use this pen for much more than taking notes.
 You can play games, compose music, translate words, learn historical trivia and more.
-However, the special paper means that you'll have to purchase notebooks at a higher cost or print your own paper with a color laser printer rated at 600dpi or higher.
+However, the special paper means that you'll have to purchase notebooks at a higher cost or print your own paper.

 You must use paper printed with a special microdot pattern.